Exceptional circumstances

 Learners are eligible for EECCS consideration if:

-• they have experienced a valid exceptional circumstance (either examination or personal circumstance.
+• they've experienced a valid exceptional circumstance (either examination or personal circumstance.
 See below for more information)

-• they have completed all the compulsory non-question paper components
+• they've completed all the compulsory non-question paper components

 • alternative evidence for the impacted exam component(s) is available